R and RStudio

 This list is not an exclusive lists rather its the beginning.
 To get

-example, to get help for the command dim
+example, to get help for the command dim, type

 button.
 Go to the bottom of the help page to see multiple examples.